-The Idaho Medicaid program covers most if not all of the expenses associated with drug and alcohol treatment.
+The Idaho Medicaid program covers many expenses associated with drug and alcohol treatment.
+Low-income families and others may be eligible to receive recovery services through Medicaid.

 What Substance Abuse Services Are Covered By Medicaid In Idaho?

-Idaho Medicaid offers three plans (basic, enhanced, and Medicaid-Medicare coordinated), and some services may vary by the level of healthcare you’re eligible for.
+Idaho Medicaid is available through three health insurance plans.
+Some services may vary by the level of healthcare you’re eligible for.

-Behavioral health services are available for all plans, including treatment for substance use disorder.
+Behavioral health services are available for all plans, including treatment for substance use disorders (SUDs) and co-occurring disorders.

 Here are some of the treatment services your Idaho Medicaid plan may cover: